Schön scandal: Allegations and investigation

 Soon after Schön published his work on single-molecule semiconductors, others in the physics community alleged that his data contained anomalies.
-Julia Hsu and Lynn Loo originally noticed problems with Schön's paper describing the assembly of molecular transistors whilst attempting to patent research on lithography, realizing that Schön had duplicated figures.
+Julia Hsu and Lynn Loo originally noticed problems with Schön's paper describing the assembly of molecular transistors while attempting to patent research concerning lithography, realizing that Schön had duplicated some numbers.
 Hsu and Loo had attempted initial experiments to gather evidence for their patent but relied on the scientific outcomes of Schön's work.
-It was not until April 19, 2002, when Loo and Hsu were meeting with their patent lawyer John McCabe that they noticed the duplicated data.
-Lydia Sohn, then of Princeton University, noticed that two experiments carried out at very different temperatures had identical noise.
-When the editors of Nature pointed this out to Schön, he claimed to have accidentally submitted the same graph twice.
+It was not until April 19, 2002, when Loo and Hsu were meeting with their patent lawyer John McCabe, that they noticed the duplicated data.
+Hsu and Loo both contacted Robert Willett, who then contacted one of his old postdoctoral students, Lydia Sohn, telling her to look out for a correction in one of Schön's papers.
+Sohn, then of Princeton University, noticed that two experiments carried out at very different temperatures had identical noise.
+When the editors of Nature mentioned this to Schön, he claimed to have accidentally submitted the same graph twice.
 Paul McEuen of Cornell University then found the same noise in a paper describing a third experiment.
-More research by McEuen, Sohn, Lynn Loo, and other physicists uncovered a number of examples of duplicate data in Schön's work.
-This triggered a series of reactions that quickly led Lucent Technologies (which ran Bell Labs) to start a formal investigation.
+More research by McEuen, Sohn, Loo, and other physicists revealed a number of examples of duplicate data in Schön's work.
+McEuen gathered the six most convincing pieces of evidence regarding Schön's fabrication of data he could find, and sent it to Schön, John A. Rogers, Bertram Batlogg, and editors from the journals Science and Nature.
+In response, Lucent Technologies (which managed Bell Labs) soon began a formal investigation.